-As highlighted in Section 6.3 Council regularly surveys residents about their satisfaction with Council and the services and facilities that council and other levels of government provide.
-Table 20 summarises the outcomes of the five surveys that have been conducted since 2007.
+As highlighted in Section 6.3, Council regularly surveys residents about their satisfaction with Council and the services and facilities that Council and other levels of government provide.
+Table 21 summarises the outcomes of the five surveys that have been conducted since 2007.
 It aggregates the data from the surveys to identify and rank those services, facilities and activities where Council has been consistently unable to meet community expectations.

-Table 20: Summary of services, facilities and activities identified by residents as requiring increased investment to improve service levels and community satisfaction
+Table 21: Summary of services, facilities and activities identified by residents as requiring increased investment to improve service levels and community satisfaction

-Rank Service, Facility or Activity

-1 Road maintenance

-2 Long term planning for the future

-3 Improving services and infrastructure

-4 Providing transparent and respected leadership

-5 Engaging the community in making decisions

-6 Lobbying government for funding and services

-7 Public toilets

-8 Healthy Hawkesbury River and waterways

-9 Helping to create thriving town centres

-10 Stormwater management and reuse

-11 Promoting local employment
+Rank Service, Facility or Activity Rank Service, Facility or Activity 1 Road maintenance 12 Building partnerships with community 2 Long term planning for the future 13 Supporting business development 3 Improving services and infrastructure 14 Footpaths and cycleways 4 Providing transparent and respected leadership 15 Supporting rural based activities 5 Engaging the community in making decisions 16 Supporting tourism facilities and industry 6 Lobbying government for funding and services 17 Car parks 7 Public toilets 18 Crime prevention 8 Healthy Hawkesbury River and waterways 19 Supporting training and career opportunities 9 Helping to create thriving town centres 20 Supporting community organisations 10 Stormwater management and reuse 21 Valuing and protecting heritage 11 Promoting local employment 22 Parks, playgrounds and reserves